 While the federal government, as well as the state, pay for the assistance programs, applications are made at a local non-profit organization or Community Action Agency in your town or county.
+Or the DHS LIHEAP and weatherization application number is below.
 Priority is for residents who are at risk if they do not have power, such as the elderly or households with young children.
 The general public cannot apply for the Energy Assistance program until November or December.
 As funding allows applications may be accepted during the summer as well.

 Grants from the EAP program

 Cash grants from the EAP program can pay for cooling or heating bills.
 A crisis component can also assist when a family is out of fuel, electricity or faced with a shut off.
 The demand for help is high, and qualified applications are filled on a first come, first served basis.
 After the program starts, if funds have run out and are no longer available, then you can be placed on a waiting list for if/when additional money becomes available.